sarahmoulton/d4dcoalition-web/collections/_news/Former-Secretary-of-State-Madeleine-K-Albright-References-the-Design-4-Democracy-Coalition-at-the-360-Open-Source-Summit-in-Berlin.md

 event_date: 2018-06-23 #for events, this will be displayed in lieu of the post date.

 # description: meta description for post.
-image: /assets/img/news/mka2.png # this is the "thumbnail" image used for teaser and social media contexts throughout the site.
+image: /assets/img/news/Madeleine Albright 2006 photo.jpg # this is the "thumbnail" image used for teaser and social media contexts throughout the site.

 # registration_link: https://eventbrite.com
 banner: